 NYU IT offers faculty and staff various NYU Classes training options, from self-help video tutorials to one-on-one consultations, to help you get the most out of your course site.
-Learn the basics by reviewing the Instructor Quick Start Guide or watching the video.
+Learn the basics by watching the video.

 Google Chrome users click twice to play video.